npm/npmo-docs/up-and-running/platforms/azure.md

 ...then we'll need to:

 1. Set up and deploy an Ubuntu 14.04 LTS VM
-2. Run the npmO deploy script
+2. install Node.js and npm
+3. install npm Enterprise itself
-3. Set up endpoints for the admin panel, registry, and website
+4. Set up endpoints for the admin panel, registry, and website

 Let's get started!